fhiso/basic-concepts/basic-concepts.md

 Applications *may* apply *line break normalisation*, as defined in {§whitespace}, to any *string*.
-Data which relies on the differences between the various types of *line break* *should not* be represented in a *string*.
+Data which relies on the differences between the various types of *line break* *must not* be represented in a *string*.

 {.note}  This standard defines a *string* as a way of encoding "textual